aj-bagwell/clio/README.md

 ## Patharg

-If you are as horified as I am by the ammount of code in this crate for what feels like it should have been a very simple task, then [`patharg`](https://docs.rs/patharg) is a much lighter crate that works with clap for treating '-' as stdin/stdout.
+If you are as horified as I am by the amount of code in this crate for what feels like it should have been a very simple task, then [`patharg`](https://docs.rs/patharg) is a much lighter crate that works with clap for treating '-' as stdin/stdout.

 It does not open the file, or otherwise validate the path until you ask it avoiding TOCTTOU issues but in the process looses the nice clap error messages.

 It also avoids a whole pile of complexity for dealing with seeking and guessing up front if the input supports seeking.

-Aslo watch out patharg has no custom clap ValueParser so older versions of clap will convert via a String so path will need to be valid utf-8 which is not guarnatied by linux nor windows.
+Also watch out patharg has no custom clap ValueParser so older versions of clap will convert via a String so path will need to be valid utf-8 which is not guarnatied by linux nor windows.

 ## Either

 If all you really need is support mapping `'-'` to `stdin()` try this lovely function distilled from [`patharg`](https://docs.rs/patharg).

-It works becuase [either](https://docs.rs/either) has helpfuly added `impl`s for many common traits when both sides implement them.
+It works becuase [either](https://docs.rs/either) has helpfully added `impl`s for many common traits when both sides implement them.

 ```
     use either::Either;